I’m 99% sure you can already guess the most popular social media sites in 2022.

 According to Statista, the most popular social media platforms for marketing are:

-In the rest of this post, we’re going to explore what is popular on each of these platforms.
+In the rest of this post, we’re going to explore what is popular on each of these platforms and how to incorporate them into your social media marketing strategy.

 Note: I didn’t include YouTube here because my brain still doesn’t see it as a social media platform.
 I know I need to change my act.
 While I work on that, you can get plenty of YouTube tips here.